oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Threat Analysis

-This section revisits the payloads and consequences from {{threats}}, and discusses potential additional defenses.
+This section revisits the attack scenarios and consequences from {{threats}}, and discusses potential additional defenses.

-#### Attack Payloads and Consequences
+#### Attack Scenarios and Consequences

-If the attacker has the ability to execute malicious JavaScript code in the application's execution context, the following payloads become relevant attack scenarios:
+If the attacker has the ability to execute malicious JavaScript code in the application's execution context, the following attack scenarios become relevant:

-* Single-Execution Token Theft (See {{payload-single-theft}}) for access tokens
+* Single-Execution Token Theft ({{scenario-single-theft}}) for access tokens
-* Persistent Token Theft (See {{payload-persistent-theft}}) for access tokens
+* Persistent Token Theft ({{scenario-persistent-theft}}) for access tokens
-* Proxying Requests via the User's Browser (See {{payload-proxy}})
+* Proxying Requests via the User's Browser ({{scenario-proxy}})

-Note that this attack scenario results in the following consequences:
+Note that these attack scenarios result in the following consequences:

-* Exploiting Stolen Access Tokens (See {{consequence-at}})
+* Exploiting Stolen Access Tokens ({{consequence-at}})
-* Client Hijacking (See {{consequence-hijack}})
+* Client Hijacking ({{consequence-hijack}})

 Exposing the access token to the JavaScript application is the core idea behind the architecture pattern of the token-mediating backend.
 As a result, the access token becomes vulnerable to token theft by malicious JavaScript.

 #### Mitigated Attack Scenarios

-The other payloads, listed below, are effectively mitigated by the token-mediating backend:
+The other attack scenarios, listed below, are effectively mitigated by the token-mediating backend:

-* Single-Execution Token Theft (See {{payload-single-theft}}) for refresh tokens
+* Single-Execution Token Theft ({{scenario-single-theft}}) for refresh tokens
-* Persistent Token Theft (See {{payload-persistent-theft}}) for refresh tokens
+* Persistent Token Theft ({{scenario-persistent-theft}}) for refresh tokens
-* Acquisition and Extraction of New Tokens (See {{payload-new-flow}})
+* Acquisition and Extraction of New Tokens ({{scenario-new-flow}})

-The token-mediating backend counters the first two payloads by not exposing the refresh token to the browser-based application.
+The token-mediating backend counters the first two attack scenarios by not exposing the refresh token to the browser-based application.
 Even when the attacker gains full control over the JavaScript application, there are simply no refresh tokens to be stolen.

 The third scenario, where the attacker obtains a fresh set of tokens by running a silent flow, is mitigated by making the token-mediating backend a confidential client.
 Even when the attacker manages to obtain an authorization code, they are prevented from exchanging this code due to the lack of client credentials.
 Additionally, the use of PKCE prevents other attacks against the authorization code.